adbar/simplemma/README.md

 Fast, dependency-free lemmatization for 54 languages.
 Pure Python, no models to download, works offline.

-- **A 17 MB install** with no per-language downloads: 9 of the 54 languages have no Stanza lemmatizer and 34 no spaCy pipeline
+- **A 19 MB install** with no per-language downloads: 9 of the 54 languages have no Stanza lemmatizer and 34 no spaCy pipeline
 - **~1.9M tokens/s** (German) and **~3.4M** (English), milliseconds to first lemma
 - **Tunable RAM footprint**: ~175 MB, ~50 MB with `low_memory=True`, or ~30 MB per
   language with tries
-- **0.91 to 0.95 accuracy** for 21 languages, German and English at 0.95, and
+- **0.91 to 0.97 accuracy** for 34 languages, German at 0.97 and English at
-  0.85 to 0.90 for morphologically richer ones such as Russian, Finnish and
-  Hungarian: a few points behind trained neural pipelines, hundreds of times faster
+  0.96, and 0.85 to 0.90 for morphologically richer ones such as Hungarian, Latin and Ancient Greek: a few points behind trained neural pipelines, hundreds of times faster
 - Useful utilities included: script-aware tokenizer, rule-based sentence splitter, dictionary-based language detection